47rooks/virtual-rubiks-cube/README.md

 # To Do

    * Immediate
-     * move Scene to scenes and rename as appropriate
-     * fix bug where switching to the Basic scene from the menu flips the camera/model toggle.
+     * fix bug where switching to the Basic scene from the menu flips the camera/model and cursor visibility toggle.
 The fix is in ModelLoadingScene already
      * fix GLTF loader
        * handling of the materials
        * clean up code handling node/mesh recursion